peterzieba/5Vpld/README.md

 You can <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">Download WinCUPL from here</a>.

-To get it working under Linux with Wine, you'll need winetricks so you can install mfc40 and mfc42.
-On Ubuntu Linux, this would look something like:
+To get it working under Linux with Wine, you'll need winetricks so you can install mfc40 and mfc42, and some other packages to address things like font issues[^3] On Ubuntu Linux, this would look something like:

 <code>dpkg --add-architecture i386
-sudo apt-get install wine wine32:i386 winetricks playonlinux innoextract WINEARCH=win32 WINEPREFIX=~/.wine wine wineboot winetricks mfc40 mfc42
+sudo apt-get install wine wine32:i386 winetricks playonlinux innoextract ttf-mscorefonts-installer WINEARCH=win32 WINEPREFIX=~/.wine wine wineboot winetricks mfc40 mfc42
 wine awincupl.exe